mazzi/mazzi.github.com/projects.md

 ### And...

-You can find more bugs and spaghetti code on my [Github account](https://github.com/mazzi).
+You can find more 🐛  and 🍝 code on my [Github account](https://github.com/mazzi).